-And I would look upon the words left behind by our late night encounter, as at strangers on a street.
-Words fragranced by the thought of her, choreographed by her into the fertile ether of my imagination.
+And I would look upon the words left behind by our late-night encounter, as at strangers on a street.
+Words fragranced by the thought of her, choreographed by her into the fertile ether of my own imagination.
 Existing only if in motion, she danced to be, danced swiftness into her limbs, danced stillness away and so, even death.
 And I, never wholly me if not in her swaying presence, if not moved by her playing like a child with the workings of my mind.
 Oh, the ideas she would weave together with her dance.

-So much uncertainty.
+Muddled.
 Where has my nobler self gone?
 The one who had allowed such a free spirit to come and go as it pleased?
 Hear me now, speaking of allowing?
 I am petty.
 I scavenge my memories of her for scraps of inspiration.
 For states of mind, I can no longer achieve.
 Had she glimpsed this in me?
 This greed?
 Do I delude myself in thinking that such ignoble traits arose from her disappearance?

 I have since sought my inspiration elsewhere, for one must live on.
 How I expand on mere wisps of inspiration now, you would scarcely believe.
 I truly have a talent for it.
 I work now, where before I dreamed.
 And achieve much, to be certain.
 And mostly I am able to forget what I have lost.
 No, not lost.
 Only my innocence was lost.
 Those moments have existed.
 Exist still in a present that has come to pass.
 The dancer’s transience was her beauty.
 And my innocence had been the vessel that allowed such an experience to take shape.
+Never lost.
 I see that now, even if I have soured with the years.
 I am a different vessel now.
-Such purity of inspiration would trickle through my fingers like sand and I would not even notice as I accidentally soiled it.
+Such purity of inspiration would trickle through my fingers like sand and I would not even notice as I accidentally soiled it and called it mine.